tazama-lf/docs/Product/complete-example-of-a-network-map.md

     }
 ```

-This network map executes two rule processors (006 and 078) when a pacs.002 transaction is received and summarizes the rule results into typology 004.
-The event flow processor is also configured in this typology.
+This network map executes two rule processors (006 and 078) when a pacs.002 transaction is received and summarizes the rule results into typology 001.
+The event flow rule processor (EFRuP) is also configured in this typology.